grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 ### Article XXX - Block Producer Voting
 EOS Token Holders shall elect Block Producers through a continuous approval voting system based on thier ability to effectively produce blocks, contribute to the EOS ecosystem and operate in accordance to this governing document.
 EOS Token Holder votes shall decay approximately 1% per week.

-### Article XXX - Native Unit of Utility
-The EOS token shall be the native unit of value representing access to utility resources on the EOS Network including but not limited to;

-* Bandwidth and Log Storage (Disk),
-* Computation and Computational Backlog (CPU) and
-* State Storage (RAM).

 ### Article XXX - Sanctity and Governence of Contract
 Block producers shall not freeze or modify contracts, except;